Disabilities and Advocates Delegation

 People with Disabilities Deserve Actual, Distinct, Permanent Political Power!

 Disability will never go away, and all abled people will eventually become disabled if they live long enough.
 Disability can affect any person at any time, and it can be imposed by the system just as easily as by an injury.
 People with mental and physical disabilities have existed and will exist as long as there are people.
-Current estimates show that nearly 25% of people are disabled on Turtle Island.
+Current estimates show that more than 25% of people are disabled on Turtle Island.

 A New Model of Inclusion